-Event messaging is a big and important part of the event, and there are many steps in the messaging where you can utilize Lyyti.
+Event messaging is a big and important part of the event, and there are many steps in the messaging where you can utilise Lyyti.
 You can start with Save the date-messages, continue with invitations and reminders, information on the event as the due date is nearing, reminders to show up to the event, all the way to thank you messages and links to a questionnaire on how the event was perceived.
-You can personalize your messages, write them in your words and make them personal for each participant, while you filter the messages to be sent so specific participants depending on their status or answers to questions.
+You can personalise your messages, write them in your words and make them personal for each participant, while you filter the messages to be sent so specific participants depending on their status or answers to questions.
 Read on and I'll tell you all about it!

-Personalizing a message means that you can add different variables to your message, and the variable changes depending on the recipient.
-The most typical personalization is the first greeting, something like
+Personalising a message means that you can add different variables to your message, and the variable changes depending on the recipient.
+The most typical personalisation is the first greeting, something like

 "Hi [First name]!" or "Best [First name, Last name].

-In Lyyti you can personalize the participant's name, email, registration link, mobile ticket or additional information to the message.
+In Lyyti you can personalise the participant's name, email, registration link, mobile ticket or additional information to the message.